HDFS Users Guide

 File Permissions and Security

 The file permissions are designed to be similar to file permissions on other familiar platforms like Linux.
 Currently, security is limited to simple file permissions.
 The user that starts NameNode is treated as the superuser for HDFS.
 Future versions of HDFS will support network authentication protocols like Kerberos for user authentication and encryption of data transfers.
-The details are discussed in the HDFS Admin Guide: Permissions.
+The details are discussed in the Permissions Guide.

 This user guide is a good starting point for working with HDFS.
 While the user guide continues to improve, there is a large wealth of documentation about Hadoop and HDFS.
 The following list is a starting point for further exploration:

-- Hadoop Wiki : Front page for Hadoop Wiki documentation.
-Unlike this guide which is part of Hadoop source tree, Hadoop Wiki is regularly edited by Hadoop Community.
+- Hadoop Wiki: The home page (FrontPage) for the Hadoop Wiki.
+Unlike the released documentation, which is part of Hadoop source tree, Hadoop Wiki is regularly edited by Hadoop Community.

 - Hadoop JavaDoc API.